SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

 * Enter values for the following parameters (marked in `CHANGE_ME` above):
   * In the input plugins section, which is `[[inputs.jolokia2_agent]]`:
     * `url` - The URL of the ActiveMQ server for [JMX MBeans](https://activemq.apache.org/jmx) HTTP Endpoint.
 Please see [this doc](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/jolokia2_agent/examples/activemq.conf) for more information on additional parameters for configuring the Jolokia2 input plugin for Telegraf.
-    * `username`: The Username of ActiveMQ’s admin account .
+    * `username`.
+The Username of ActiveMQ’s admin account .
 The default is “admin”.
-    * `password`:  The password of ActiveMQ's admin account.
+    * `password`.
+The password of ActiveMQ's admin account.
 The default is “admin”.
   * In the tags section, which is `[inputs.jolokia2_agent.tags]`
-    * `environment` - This is the deployment environment where the ActiveMQ cluster identified by the value of **`servers`** resides.
+    * `environment`.
+This is the deployment environment where the ActiveMQ cluster identified by the value of **`servers`** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-    * `messaging_cluster` - Enter a name to identify this ActiveMQ cluster.
+    * `messaging_cluster`.
+Enter a name to identify this ActiveMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
   * In the output plugins section, which is `[[outputs.sumologic]]`:
     * `url` - This is the HTTP source URL created in step 3 (Install Telegraf).
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin.md) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.